BDC Hamburger Icon

 Some inventors want to start a business to sell their products.
 Setting up a company requires a significant investment of time and money.
 However, if your product is promising and fulfills the needs of a target audience, it’s worthwhile to seek funding and create a business framework to present to investors.

-As an inventor, if you believe in yourself and think you have the expertise and experience necessary to start and run a company, this could be the right approach.
+As an inventor, if you believe in yourself and feel you have the expertise and experience necessary to start and run a company, this could be the right approach.

 2. Consider your idea’s feasibility before presenting it to investors.

-Your idea must translate to a feasible product and investors must be on board with your vision.
+Your idea must translate to a feasible product, and investors must be on board with your vision.
+Aaron Vaccaro, CEO of Liquor Lab and vice president at WestRiver Group, provided unique insight into how investors identify a promising opportunity.

 1. Create a prototype.